mumanchu/OptimizedGPIO/README.md

 	SREG = oldSREG;
 }
 ```

+### Disabling Interrupts

-The above code does a read-modify-write, which is why it must disable interrupts while updating the output.
-SREG is the AVR's Status Register which contains the 'Global Interrupt Enable' bit.
+The above code also does a read-modify-write, which is why it must disable interrupts while updating the output register.
+SREG is the AVR's 'Status Register' which contains the 'Global Interrupt Enable' bit.
 It first saves the SREG register with `uint8_t oldSREG = SREG;`, clears the bit (disables interrupts) with `cli()` (same as `noInterrupts()`), then restores the global interrupt state with `SREG = oldSREG;` afterwards.
 This is good, because it leaves the interrupt state in the same state it was in before, either enabled or disabled.

-If you used `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect.
-This is very bad if you want them to remain disabled, and can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.
+If you were to use `sti()` or `interrupts()` instead of `SREG = oldSREG;` then it would enable interrupts as a side-effect.
+This is _very bad_ if you want them to remain disabled, and can be fatal in an interrupt handler which expects interrupts to be disabled until it returns.

-The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten.
+The problem with read-modify-write is that an interrupt might occur _between_ the read and the write which changes the register that was just read, and the subsequent write will cause those changes to be overwritten and lost (a very nasty intermittent bug).

 This is also a problem with the `toggle()` methods.
 The `toggle()` methods in this library have patched-out code to prevent this happening.
 You don't need this code if you _know_ that the output is _never_ modified by an interrupt, which is why it is patched out.
 Disabling/enabling interrupts also slows it down, so there's no point in doing it if you don't need it.